U-18 Baseball World Cup

 The U-18 Baseball World Cup is the 18-and-under baseball world championship sanctioned by the International Baseball Federation (IBAF) and its successor, the World Baseball Softball Confederation (WBSC), and was first held in 1981 in the United States.
 Because it is a world championship, the results of the U-18 Baseball World Cup affect the WBSC World Rankings.

 Several players who have participated in the U-18 Baseball World Cup have gone on to stardom at the professional level, including Japan's Yu Darvish, USA's Clayton Kershaw, Francisco Lindor and Buster Posey, and Cuba's Yasiel Puig and Aroldis Chapman, among many others.

 Prior to 2010, the IBAF organized the World Junior Baseball Championship.
 The WBSC was created in 2013 when the IBAF merged with the International Softball Federation.

+Classification

+With the approved format of 12 national teams, the WBSC has distributed the continental quotas as follows: